Desireful/phpbb/docs/coding-guidelines.markdown

 Every class, method and function must be preceded by a docblock that tells a programmer everything they need to know to use it.
 The meaning of every parameter, the expected input, and the output are required as a minimal comment.
 The function's behaviour in error conditions (and what those error conditions are) should also be present.

 Especially important to document are any assumptions the code makes, or preconditions for its proper operation.
 Any one of the developers should be able to look at any part of the application and figure out what's going on in a reasonable amount of time.

-For classes all authors with significant contributions (at least more than 5 lines of code, excluding comments, brackets etc.) should be listed with `@author` annotations as in the file header.
-If a person has made contributed one method but has not made other significant changes he should only add an `@author` annotation to that method (and the file header).
-This does not apply if the method has multiple authors.

 Avoid using `/* */` comment blocks for one-line comments, `//` should be used for one/two-liners.